dreamsyntax/OnlineCTR/Binaries/Readme.txt

 Let the host start the race, the client should automatically copy the server When the race starts, you should only see 2 racers.
 If you see 8, something went wrong

+When the race starts, both players will see themselves in the front-left position.
+Keep that in mind